ACA30/CCC2020/README.md

 # CCC2020
 A compilation of my code from the 2020 CCC Junior Contest.
+It is very possible this code isn't efficient or very good, this is my first year learning Python and first time attempting the CCC.

 ## [Problem J1 - Dog Treats](https://github.com/ACA30/CCC2020/blob/master/j1-dogtreats.py)
 **Problem Description**\